Crows in Wisconsin

 The male bird has a courtship display of facing the female and fluffing his body feathers while spreading his wings and tail.
-Once a male and female have mated, they perch together, touch bills and preen each other’s feathers.
-Since they mate for life, pairs which have already mated do not usually have courtship displays.
+Once a male and female have mated, they perch together, touch bills, and preen each other’s feathers.
+Since they mate for life, pairs that have already mated do not usually have courtship displays.

 Typically, four to six dull blue-green to gray-green eggs are laid.
 Incubation is mostly by the female for about 18 days.
 Once hatched, the young are fed by both parents.
 Young leave the nest four to five weeks after hatching.

 Large crow nests cause serious problems, particularly when located in towns or other sites near people, because of the odor of the droppings, health concerns, noise, and damage to trees.